 The following instructions assume familiarity with the meter's functions.
 They also include steps to incorporate background correction and assume that the experimental setup under-fills and does not saturate or damage the detector.

-5.3 CW Measurements
+5.3 CW Measurements (with 918D or 818P Detectors)

 This section describes the procedure for making basic optical power measurements while properly removing the influence of ambient light and other drift effects.